As we near the end of 2015, here are my top 10 picks for 2015 technology breakthroughs.

 What happened: After running a series of tests between their D-Wave quantum computer (which uses quantum bits, or "qubits") and a normal single core computer (which uses normal bits), Google has concluded that the operation run on the quantum computer was 100 million times faster.

 Why it's important: As Moore's Law continues to power exponential improvements in computing power and capacity, advances in quantum computing and other new computing mechanisms will help overcome current limitations and accelerate even more.
-These advances will be critical as we develop more advanced artificial intelligence systems, virtual simulations and optimization problems.
+These advances will be critical as we develop more advanced AI systems, virtual simulations and optimization problems.

 (#8) New Horizon's Pluto Flyby